-Welcome to the 21st NTAM conference!
-As the glorious summer of 2018 comes to a close, we on the NTAM committee are looking ahead to the January 2019 Tignes meeting and 21st Anniversary celebration, with hopes that it will equal both the recent summer and last year's very successful meeting making it the best NTAM yet.
-2019 sees our 15th return to the Hotel Village Montana, aka NTAM HQ.
-We are busy compiling the educational programme for the January meeting and look forward to welcoming Professor Anthony Gordon, Chair of Anaesthesia and Critical Care at Imperial College London, Consultant in Intensive Care at St Mary's London and NIHR Research Professor with a focus on sepsis as our plenary speaker.
+As the summer comes to a close, we on the NTAM committee are looking ahead to the January 2020 Tignes meeting, with hopes that it will at least equal our very successful 2019 meeting making it the best NTAM yet.
+We are busy compiling the educational programme for the January meeting and look forward to welcoming Professor Hugh Montgomery (UCL Professor of Intensive Care Medicine, Head of UCL Centre for Human Health and Performance, Director of Research for Institute for Sport, Exercise and Health (ISEH), Consultant Intensivist at Whittington Hospital) as our plenary speaker.

-The trainees, Viv and Paolo, who run the day-to-day work of answering emails, dealing with the travel agent and persuading delegates for their talks begin to swing into action.
+The trainees, Paolo and James, who run the day-to-day work of answering emails, dealing with the travel agent and persuading delegates for their talks begin to swing into action.
 We wouldn't be able to put it all together without an enormous amount of work from them.
-They would welcome any suggestions for topics, and even better, an offer of a talk!
+They would welcome any suggestions for topics, and even better, an offer of a talk.
 So, if you can give us an update in your area of practice, have introduced a new service, a successful training initiative, or had a particularly tricky case that will spark debate, tell us about it!
-This year, in addition to our usual podium sessions, we will be incorporating a poster session to bring NTAM in line with the major International Anaesthesia and Critical Care conferences.

 We mustn't also forget to mention Simon Hoskyns of Alpine Answers who manages the accommodation, skipasses and transfer from Bourg-Saint-Maurice.
 Keeping the costs down is getting more difficult, let’s not mention the 'B' word.
 We've been going to the Village Montana in Tignes now for over 10 years.
 Simon has built a close relationship with them and managed to reserve our 'slot' even as the hotel gets ever more popular.